An exemplary 2012/13 season saw Moises Henriques make his long awaited return to the national side.

 A four year exile from the Australian team followed, but a superb start to the 2012/13 season saw him break back into the first XI.

-The NSW star also featured prominently in the CLT20 tournament, helping the Sydney Sixers to the title.
-His unbeaten 49 from 23 deliveries against the Chennai Super Kings was mind-blowing, and was backed up by three wickets.
+The NSW Blues star also featured prominently in the CLT20 tournament, helping the Sydney Sixers to the title.
+His unbeaten 49 from 23 deliveries against the Chennai Super Kings was superb, and was backed up by three wickets.

 Henriques’ impressive year was capped off with a spot in the Test side to tour India.